 But all those benefits … it almost sounds too good to be true.
 Well, all of the above things are true, and I think that bamboo is awesome for those applications, but when it comes to textile it’s a bit different.

 As we can see above, bamboo is a very tough plant.
 So wait … how do you get soft and comfy fabric from tough bamboo canes?
 Tough cane + …….. = soft and comfy fabric.
 The missing link here is chemicals.
 I wasn’t paying enough attention at chemistry to pronounce all the names right of the chemicals used, but they are harmful to people, and that sucks.
 In short: the bamboo canes get dissolved in chemicals like CS2 et voila: you have soft fabric!
 In essence, this is the same process that’s used for regular rayon fabric, but you switch up regular wood or any other form of cellulose fiber for bamboo.
 While the resource is better in this case, the process is still polluting.
 The FTC has even gone as far as forcing companies to put ‘bamboo rayon’ on their clothing products instead of just ‘bamboo’ because it would otherwise mislead customers.

-There are ways of doing this process in a closed loop system, like what happens with Tencel fabric.
-Currently, however, I have not been able to find factories that produce bamboo in a closed loop system, so that’s why we, like Patagonia, are steering clear from bamboo clothing.
+There are ways of doing this process in a closed loop system, like what happens with TENCEL™ fabric.
+Currently, however, we have not been able to find companies that produce bamboo in a closed loop system, so that’s why we, like Patagonia, are steering clear from bamboo clothing.